kozleo/rnns-of-rnns/README.md

 # RNNs of RNNs
-Code for training and analyzing the stable "RNNs of RNNs" archiecture introduced in: https://arxiv.org/abs/2106.08928
+Code for training and analyzing the stable "RNNs of RNNs" family of architectures introduced in: https://arxiv.org/abs/2106.08928